April 10, 2020

 April 10 Sunny 38F (03C) Afternoon 68F (20C)

-We practiced social distancing from Charlie with Jack and Bogie, Twyla with Gunner, Christa, Liz and Gordon with Boomer, Tove and Barry with Benji, Lucy with Leroy, Randy with Chesney, Sharon and Larry during our walk.
+We practiced social distancing from Charlie with Jack and Bogey, Twyla with Gunner, Christa, Liz and Gordon with Boomer, Tove and Barry with Benji, Lucy with Leroy, Randy with Chesney, Sharon and Larry during our walk.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.